Grand Targhee, United States: Family Ski Guide

 The Teton Canyon road between Driggs and the resort can be challenging in heavy snowfall.
 An advanced teen may feel they've explored the 2,600 acres in three to four days.
 The offset: everything that keeps Targhee small also keeps it uncrowded and focused.
 That tradeoff is the entire point of coming here.

-If this resort is not the right fit for your family, consider Big Sky for more terrain and $1/day kids' tickets if your family wants a bigger mountain.
+If this one gives you pause, consider Big Sky for more terrain and $1/day kids' tickets if your family wants a bigger mountain.

 Would we recommend Grand Targhee?